MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 #.
 To be consistent with 1D problems where the working axis for 1-D models is typically *x* (horizontal axis) and *y* (vertical axis).

 ====================
-Meshing Procedure
+Meshing
 ====================

-The :class:`~ospgrillage.osp_grillage.OpsGrillage` class handles a :class:`~ospgrillage.mesh.Mesh` class object which stores information of the grillage mesh, such as:
+The :class:`~ospgrillage.osp_grillage.OspGrillage` class handles a :class:`~ospgrillage.mesh.Mesh` class object which stores information of the grillage mesh, such as:

 * Nodes
 * Elements
-* Element local transformation of sections and materials
+* Transformation of sections and materials
 * Grouping of grillage elements for calculating properties and assigning members.
-* width and distance between
+* Dimensions of mesh

 Meshing algorithm